 Samantha is a proud Wakka Wakka and South Sea Islander woman and draws from her own experiences of disadvantaged health outcomes, in order to influence and inspire change.

-Samantha is Director and consultant for her business Awakening Cultural Ways, focusing on Aboriginal and Torres Strait Islander policy and program development particularly in relation to social and emotional wellbeing, mental health and cultural healing frameworks.
+Samantha is Director and consultant for her business Awakening Cultural Ways, focusing on Aboriginal and Torres Strait Islander policy and program development, particularly in relation to social and emotional wellbeing, mental health, and cultural healing frameworks.

 Samantha has a strong interest in improving the health and wellbeing for Aboriginal and Torres Strait Islander youth and advocating for trauma informed Aboriginal and Torres Strait Islander mental health care.
 She has been committed to working in Aboriginal and Torres Strait Islander health for the past decade.

-She is an experienced advocate, speaking on behalf of the youth and consumers.
+She is an experienced advocate, speaking on behalf of youth and consumers.
 She has also participated in leadership panels and presented in many different forums and conferences.